Cybersecurity Awareness Holidays That Everyone With A Computer Should Know About

 Change Your Password Day (February 1st)

 It’s no secret that people can get pretty lazy with their passwords, and we understand why that’s the case.
-After all, we all have to deal with hundreds of different passwords every day, and those passwords have to be complex enough not to get hacked.
+After all, we have to deal with hundreds of different passwords every day, and those passwords have to be complex enough to avoid getting hacked.
 This is why people end up using the same passwords over and over again.
-First of all, stop that.
-And second of all, make sure that you regularly change your passwords on a regular basis to keep them hack-proof.

 Computer Security Day (November 30th)